 Open your web browser and type in the location of your installation (i.e. type in the URL that will lead to the location where you have installed WordPress), e.g.:

-(Select a default language for your website)
+(Select a default language for your site)

 This now brings you to the famous 5-minute WordPress installation!